madhukar-git/system-design-primer/README.md

 ### Microservices

-Related to this discussion are [microservices](https://en.wikipedia.org/wiki/Microservices), which can be described as a suite of independently deployable, small, modular services.
+Related to this discussion are [microservices- ext ](https://en.wikipedia.org/wiki/Microservices), which can be described as a suite of independently deployable, small, modular services.
 Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal. <sup><a href=https://smartbear.com/learn/api-design/what-are-microservices>1</a></sup>

 Pinterest, for example, could have the following microservices: user profile, follower, feed, search, photo upload, etc.

 ### Service Discovery

-Systems such as [Consul](https://www.consul.io/docs/index.html), [Etcd](https://coreos.com/etcd/docs/latest), and [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
-[Health checks](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
+Systems such as [Consul- ext ](https://www.consul.io/docs/index.html), [Etcd- ext ](https://coreos.com/etcd/docs/latest), and [Zookeeper- ext ](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
+[Health checks- ext ](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
 Both Consul and Etcd have a built in [key-value store](#key-value-store) that can be useful for storing config values and other shared data.

 ### Disadvantage(s): application layer